Non-local computation and the black hole interior: Introduction

 To relate interactions in the one-sided setting to non-local computation, \cite{may2019quantum,may2020holographic,may2021holographic} argued on heuristic grounds that the (non-augmented) non-local computation was the correct boundary model, and \cite{dolev2022holography} argued this can be made precise in a lattice regularization of the CFT.\footnote{In more detail, the authors assume a lattice approximation of the holographic CFT exists, and that this lattice approximation captures bulk physics up to a radial cut-off set by the lattice spacing.
-One interesting recent attempt to construct such lattice descriptions is given in \cite{kohler2019toy,apel2022holographic}.} Applied in AdS$_{2+1}$, our construction reaches the same conclusion by assuming the AdS/BCFT correspondence rather than introducing a lattice.
+One interesting recent attempt to construct such lattice descriptions is given in \cite{kohler2019toy,apel2022holographic}.} Applied in AdS$_{2+1}$, our construction reaches the same conclusion without introducing a lattice.
 Both constructions can be used to relate bulk computation to non-local computation exploiting finite dimensional entangled states: \cite{dolev2022holography} inherits this from the lattice description, while our approach uses the relation between smooth max entropy and von Neumann entropy in holographic states \cite{bao2019beyond} to justify a finite dimensional approximation.